Please click on document above to open full statement

-As a school we receive £1320 per academic year to provide extra support to children who are registered for the Pupil Premium Grant - PPG.)
-You can apply for PPG if you or your child receives any of the following:
+As a school we receive £1345 this academic year to provide extra support to children who are registered for the Pupil Premium Grant - PPG.

 Income-based Jobseeker's Allowance

 Support under Part VI of the immigration and Asylum Act 1999

 The guaranteed element of State Pension Credit

 Child Tax Credit, provided you are not entitled to Working Tax Credit and have an annual income of £16,690 or less

 Universal Credit - if you apply on or after 1 April 2018 your household income must be less than £7,400 a year (after tax and not including any benefits you get)